pattygcoding/GoogleApps-Scripts/README.md

-# Google Apps Scripts by Patrick Goodwin
+# Spreadsheet Scripts by Patrick Goodwin
 A collection of Scripts I use, especially on Google Sheets to compare SQL outputs when Microsoft SQL server can't do it for me.

+## Programming Languages Used:
+- **Google Apps Script** (superset of JavaScript)
+- **Office Script** (superset of TypeScript... and I guess JavaScript as well)
+- **VBA** - also known as Microsoft Visual Basic Application

-To use these on Google Sheets, go to the Extensions -> Apps Script and paste your code.
+## To use on Google Sheets, go to the Extensions -> Apps Script and paste your code.

+## To use in Excel:
+1. Open Excel, and click Alt + F11 to open the VBA editor.
+2. Copy & paste the code
+3. Save as "Module1", "Module2", "Module3" and so on.

 **Experimental OfficeScript Files:** The TypeScript files are experimental and for OfficeScript.
 The .gs (Google Sheets) and .vba (Excel) files are the correct files to use